.eu: Allegations of abuse

 Domain name speculation, domain name warehousing and cybersquatting are always features of the launch of any new TLD; however, this was more widespread in the case of the .eu launch.

 Bob Parsons, CEO and co-founder of GoDaddy, criticized the landrush process designed by EURid.
 Particularly, he condemned the use of shell companies by some registrars.
 In his blog, he stated "These companies, instead of only registering their real active registrars, created hundreds of new "phantom" registrars."
 Parsons cited a group of about 400 companies, all with similar address and contact information based in New York, each registered as an LLC; in his opinion, these were phantom registrars "created to hijack the .EU landrush."

 These "phantom" registrars effectively had hundreds of opportunities of registering a domain whereas a genuine registrar effectively only had one opportunity to register the same domain.
 Thus some registrants were crowded out of the .eu landrush process and many generic .eu domain names are now owned by the companies using these "phantom" registrars.

 Patrik Lindén, spokesman for EURid at the time, denied the allegations by Parsons, stating that "[EURid] verified that each registrar was an individual legal entity.
 Each had to sign an agreement with us, and prepay €10,000."
-Parsons didn't dispute that each registrar was a separate legal entity, but noted that creating such entities was trivial: "Mr. Linden seemed proud that the EURid registry verified that each applicant was a legal entity before it was accredited.
+Parsons did not dispute that each registrar was a separate legal entity, but noted that creating such entities was trivial: "Mr. Linden seemed proud that the EURid registry verified that each applicant was a legal entity before it was accredited.
 Take a moment and think about what that means.
 You can form a "legal entity" for $50 – an LLC – and you are good to go.
 Is that what we want a registry to do?
 Don't we want them instead to make sure that the organization it allows to provide end-users with its domain names – especially Europe's very own domain name – are actually in the domain name registration business?"